Orangevale Bicycle Accident Lawyer

 - Get the name, address, phone number, license number, and auto insurance information of the motorist that hit you.

-- Get the names and contact information of any witnesses who may have seen the collision.
+- Get the names and contact information of witnesses who may have seen the collision.

-- Look around to see if there are any convenience stores or other businesses that may have video surveillance footage of the accident.
+- Look around to see if any convenience stores or other businesses may have video surveillance footage of the accident.

-- Write down a summary of what occurred from your vantage point, including notes about road and traffic conditions.
+- Write a summary of what occurred from your vantage point, including notes about road and traffic conditions.

-- Take photographs of your injuries, your bicycle, and the street where the collision occurred.
+- Take photographs of your injuries, bicycle, and the street where the collision occurred.

-- Preserve all of your medical bills and the amount of time you were forced to miss work due to your injuries.
+- Preserve all your medical bills and the time you were forced to miss work due to your injuries.

 When a bicyclist is hit by a car, truck, or SUV, the bicyclist is often left seriously damaged.
 This is because a bicycle offers little-to-no protection when a collision occurs.
-This is in stark contrast to a driver who has the luxury of a seatbelt and airbags.
+This starkly contrasts a driver with the luxury of a seatbelt and airbags.
 As a result, bicyclists may wind up suffering some, or a combination, of the following types of injuries: